karisigurd4/DocumentLab/Documentation/RealeaseNotes.md

 * Query language
   * Added support for logical or || in text type or capture
   * Query page SubSet (Top, Bottom, Left, Right)
-  * Automatically analyzed table data
+  * Table analyzer component and language extension
 * Bugfixes
   * Fixed bug where text type was not validated when using parameters
   * Fixed bug where Json serialization of results could fail when interpretation results were empty